 - the annual audit of the State’s financial statements, commonly known as the Comprehensive Annual Financial Report (CAFR);

-- the annual Federal Single Audit, which requires states, local governments, and nonprofit organizations expending over $500,000 in federal awards in a year to obtain an audit in accordance with requirements set forth in the Single Audit Act.;
+- the annual Federal Single Audit, which requires state, local government, and nonprofit entities expending over $750,000 of federal assistance in a year to be audited in accordance with government auditing standards and the OBM Uniform Guidance;

-- audits or reviews as statutorily required by the Legislature, such as the law requiring all tax increment financing districts to be audited once every four years.
+- audits or reviews that are statutorily required by the Legislature, such as the law requiring all tax increment financing districts to be audited (24 V.S.A.
+5404a(l)).

 Our Professional Standards Manual sets the tone for our organization and provides the requirements for how we perform our work (except for the CAFR and Single Audit, which are performed by contractors).